isaacarnault/Data_Science/README.md

 * Architecture appended in <b>OUTPUT.md</b>, inspired by [Cognitiveclass.ai](https://cognitiveclass.ai/).<br>
 * Dataframe used as sample coming from [Spatialkey.com](https://support.spatialkey.com/spatialkey-sample-csv-data/).

+## Exercise
+* Perform data collection in `Python` and `R` using `Jupyter`<br>
+* Use the following dataframe from [Spatialkey.com](http://samplecsvs.s3.amazonaws.com/TechCrunchcontinentalUSA.csv).
+* How many observations and variable do the dataframe contain.
+Base your assessment on your scripting outputs.
+—
 (*) Ten stages are crucial regarding Data Science methodology, among which Data collection.
-See <b>architecture.md</b>.
+See <b>figures.md</b>.